 Applied Integrated Science (6001, 6002)

-This course is designed for students with low IA Assessment scores of 237 8th grade in science and low 8th grade science grades.
 The curriculum emphasizes the reinforcement of theories and practical applications of the basic concepts of physics and earth science.
 The curriculum also emphasizes hands-on activities and real world application of theory.

 Integrated Science (6011, 6012)